 NICOSIA WAR CEMETERY

-Nicosia War Cemetery and Nicosia (Waynes Keep) Military Cemetery are 4 kilometres west of Nicosia, on the Myrtou road, and inside the 'buffer zone'.
+Nicosia War Cemetery is 4 kilometres west of Nicosia, on the Myrtou road, and inside the UN 'buffer zone'.

 As Nicosia War Cemetery is in the UN Buffer Zone, visitors wishing to visit the cemetery should be aware that prior authorisation is required from the UN.
 All visitors should contact the UN Wayne’s Keep Custodian by email firstname.lastname@example.org at least 5 working days prior to the proposed visit date.
 Please state in the email, the full name as on passport, nationality and passport number for each person wishing to visit the cemetery and also the proposed date of the visit.
 Normal visiting times are Monday to Friday, 08:00-16:00.
 Visits outside these times may be possible but only in exceptional circumstances.
 Please note that photographs are limited to discreet ones of headstones only owing to the sensitivities of the area.
 For further information and enquiries please contact email@example.com